forensicxlab/exhume_memory/README.md

-# exhume_memory
+# Exhume Memory

-`exhume_memory` is a specialized memory forensics tool for acquisition and analysis, built on the `memflow` framework.
-It supports high-speed BitLocker key extraction, process listing, and triage.
+`exhume_memory` is the specialized memory forensics module of the toolsuite for acquisition and analysis, built on the `memflow` framework.
+This module is currently unstable and subject to changes.

 ## Features